MacKeeper Review: Quick Expert Summary

 MacKeeper used to offer phone support, but it stopped this during the pandemic and hasn’t reinstated it since.

-I used the live chat a number of times, both from the app and the website, and got responses in under a minute every time.
+I always got quick responses while testing the live chat.
+I accessed support from both from the app and the website and got responses in under a minute every time.
 The responses were always friendly and helpful, and they were able to resolve most of my queries.
 On a couple of occasions, they were unable to answer my queries in the detail I wanted, but they directed me to ask by email instead and gave me the relevant email addresses.

 There were a few occasions when some obvious pre-written messages were thrown into my chat conversations, either trying to persuade me to upgrade to the Premium Service, or to extend my subscription when I was trying to cancel.
 They were not pushy, however, and always accepted my response when I declined their offers.

-Although MacKeeper offers its software in almost 20 different languages, it currently only provides chat support in English — an obvious downside for non-English-speaking individuals.
+MacKeeper currently only provides chat support in English — an obvious downside for non-English-speaking individuals and a bit odd considering that the app is available in 20 languages.
 When querying this on the chat, I was informed that email support would be provided in other languages.
 I didn’t test this out, however, so I don’t know the speed or the quality of their replies.

-My experience with Mackeeper’s email support was unfortunately much less impressive than it was with live chat.
+My experience with Mackeeper’s email support wasn’t as good — in fact, it was much less impressive than the live chat.
 I received no response to my initial email, which was a letdown.
-I sent another email after waiting for 4 days, and while they replied 5 hours after, there was no explanation or apology for the delay.
+I sent another email after waiting for 4 days, and while they replied 5 hours later, there was no explanation or apology for the delay.

 However, the chat support offered to process the request for me immediately instead.
 They briefly tried to persuade me not to cancel, and even offered to prolong my license for 3 months absolutely free.
 When I declined, they accepted this and processed the refund.